colinlienard/raycast-mistral/README.md

-# Le Chat
+# Mistral

-An unofficial extension to use Mistral AI's Le Chat
+An unofficial extension to use Mistral AI